-Who knew there was more to Dubai than rich sheiks and fast cars?
+Who knew there was more to Dubai than seeing rich sheiks and fast cars race down the motorway?
 I have been pleasantly surprised to explore more of the local vibe, the desert, some lessons in culture and great places to dine outdoors when the weather is as perfect as it is in December/January/February.

 Ok, an example of rich sheikdom, the tallest building in the world (828m) is open to sight seers on the 124th floor.
 Cost is 100AED ($33) for a pre-booked ticket with a date and time or 400AED ($130) for immediate access.
 From here you gaze down, down, down across kilometers of sand and the cluster of buildings at your feet that is Dubai.